 - Unless you've only recycled scraps from a particular kind of wax (i.e. just the scraps from votive candles) you may have a combination of different waxes in this mix.
 This can be a challenge when you re-use the wax.
 Use recycled wax for projects if you don't mind if they burn poorly, like outdoor bucket candles or dipped candle torches.

 - Scrapped candle wax comes from a mixture of different waxes.
 Your best bet is to recycle candles that are similar in the same batch.

 - With colored or scented wax scraps, you can make torch candles, citronella candles, or use the wax to test out new molds or new pouring techniques.

-- When pouring new candles with new wax, put all of the little drips and spills and extra wax into a large container.
-You're recycling before the candles are even burned.
+- When pouring new candles with new wax, save little drips, spills, and extra wax and put it into a large container for recycled use later.